fer-delcid/core-code-from-scratch-readme/README.md

 READ ME for core-code from scratch exercises ✌🏻

 ## Instructions
-The files are orginized by week on the repository, just click on the week that you want to see 🔥
+The files are orginized by week on the repository, just click on the week's file that you want to see 🔥